reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 ## What You've Learned

+With RTK Query, the actual details of how to manage data fetching, caching, and loading state are abstracted away.
+This simplifies application code considerably, and lets us focus on higher-level concerns about intended app behavior instead.
+Since RTK Query is implemented using the same Redux Toolkit APIs we've already seen, we can still use the Redux DevTools to view the changes in our state over time.

+**// FIXME** CodeSandbox here

 :::tip Summary

 - **RTK Query is a data fetching and caching solution included in Redux Toolkit**